zcattacz/alasql_wiki/Angular.js.md

 # Angular.js + AlaSQL

 You can use AlaSQL together with Angular.js framework.
-Please include the file normally and not via requireJS
+Please include the file normally and not via requireJS.
+Please include alasql before requireJS to avoid issue of "Mismatched anonymous define() module".
+This issue is with requireJS.

 ```js
     $scope.exportData = function () {